Mikelew88/ChefNet/README.md

 In order to train a neural net, I needed to create consistent labels for ingredients.
 I took two approaches.
 My first approach was to start with the scraped list of ingredients, and identify the keyword using the indico keyword extraction api, while iteratively remove all words not critical to the underlying food item (Code may be found in [Recipe Generation RNN](/Scrips/Recipe-Generation-RNN)).
 My second approach, which was ultimately used to train the [Ingredent Identifier](/Scripts/Ingredient_identifier), was to start with a cleaned list of ingredients initially scraped from enchantedlearning.com

-It is critical that image labels are as cleans as possible, otherwise the neural network will have difficulty learning.
+It is critical that image labels are as clean as possible, otherwise the neural network will have difficulty learning.
 It was also important to allow the model to have multi-word labels to represent items such as bell pepper.
 A useful extension of this project may be to vectorize the labels, so that the net will learn that the ingredient similarity, for example, misclassifying beef and steak is closer than chicken and peas.
 Vectorization methods require tokenization of text first.
 This may be an area worth explore further.

 ### Image Processing ([Code](/Scripts/Preprocessing))